 The source said a timeline has not been established for Joaquin to formalize any announcement, but one Democrat who did not want to be identified because he was not authorized to speak on behalf of the congressman said that Joaquin has been reaching out and telling several key Democratic leaders in Texas that he has been leaning toward running.
-Castro’s decision may have further solidified on Thursday after O’Rourke announced he was running for president.
+Castro’s decision may have become further solidified on Thursday after O’Rourke announced he was running for president.
 There had been speculation that O’Rourke may have taken on Cornyn following his 2.5 percentage point defeat to Republican Ted Cruz last year.

 Mark McKinnon, a former adviser to President George W. Bush and currently a producer and writer for Showtime’s The Circus: Inside the Greatest Political Show on Earth, said shifting demographics will play a major role in next year’s election.
 “With demographic trends shifting toward Democrats in Texas, there’s only two ways for Republicans to run statewide anymore: unopposed or scared,” McKinnon said.
-“If Joaquin Castro gets into Cornyn’s rear-view mirror, the senior senator better step on the gas.”
+“If Joaquin Castro gets into Cornyn’s rearview mirror, the senior senator better step on the gas.”

 Castro enjoyed a significant and historic political victory on Thursday.
 The Senate voted 59–41 on a resolution that Castro initiated and got passed in the House to overturn Trump’s emergency declaration, which would allow the president to circumvent Congress and get additional funding for his border wall.
 The bipartisan rebuke heightened a standoff between the executive and legislative branches of government and drew Trump’s first presidential veto on Friday, which Congress is not expected to override.
 The judiciary will then likely enter the fray and decide if Trump’s declaration is executive overreach.
 Both Texas senators, including Cornyn, voted against the legislative measure—a vote noted by Castro.
-When asked about the Cornyn campaign calling out Castro’s “Democrat-Socialist agenda,” Castro’s political adviser, Jones, responded: “Joaquin was not the one who just voted to allow the federal government to take hundreds of miles of land from Texans.”
+When asked about the Cornyn campaign calling out Castro’s “Democrat-Socialist agenda,” Castro’s political adviser, Jones, responded, “Joaquin was not the one who just voted to allow the federal government to take hundreds of miles of land from Texans.”

-Gilberto Ocañas, a longtime Democratic operative, said Cornyn’s vulnerabilities to a Castro campaign go hand in hand with Cornyn’s defense of Trump as the majority whip in the Senate—a leadership role that he left in December because of Republican term limits.
-“The most important thing is that he stands behind a president whose policies have hurt Texas—from attacking our largest trading partner in Mexico to attacking Hispanics,” Ocañas said.
+Gilberto Ocañas, a longtime Democratic operative, said Cornyn’s vulnerabilities to a Castro campaign go hand in hand with Cornyn’s defense of Trump as the majority whip in the Senate, a leadership role that he left in December because of Republican term limits.
+“The most important thing is that he stands behind a president whose policies have hurt Texas, from attacking our largest trading partner in Mexico to attacking Hispanics,” Ocañas said.
 “Cornyn seems to lack the courage to represent Texas first.”

-One example of that at play is the timing of Thursday’s revelation that Castro has all but made up his mind to jump into the race, Sabato said.
+One example of that at play is the timing of Thursday’s revelation that Joaquin has all but made up his mind to jump into the race, Sabato said.
 News of Castro’s likely entry into the Senate race may help mute some of the media coverage of O’Rourke’s entry into the presidential race.

 A Castro entry into the race may also foreclose a political option for O’Rourke, Martin said.
 If O’Rourke’s presidential campaign were to flounder in an increasingly crowded Democratic field, O’Rourke still would have the option of dropping his bid at the national level and jumping into the Senate race.
 A Castro candidacy makes that option less attractive.

 An active campaign by the Castro brothers also raises the possibility of increasing Hispanic voter turnout, Sabato said.
 “Hispanics are the key to changing Texas [purple].”
-But Martin cautioned that Joaquin Castro must run a multidimensional campaign against Cornyn.
+But Martin cautioned that Joaquin must run a multidimensional campaign against Cornyn.
 “He needs to remember that the Hispanic vote isn’t particularly where the big gains were made in the last election.
 That occurred in the suburbs and among African Americans.”

 Then the campaign noted Castro’s support for a Green New Deal.
-“Representative Castro has cosponsored Democrat-Socialist Representative [Alexandria] Ocasio-Cortez’s Green New Deal resolution.”
+“Representative Castro has cosponsored Democrat-Socialist representative [Alexandria] Ocasio-Cortez’s Green New Deal resolution.”

 Many, however, see Cornyn as vulnerable during a presidential election year when a controversial president is expected to be running for reelection.
-A February University of Texas/Texas Tribune poll showed Cornyn with an overall approval rating of 36 percent to 35 percent disapproval rating.
-Cruz had a much higher approval rating of 46 percent to 41 percent disapproval rating.
+A February University of Texas/Texas Tribune poll showed Cornyn with an overall approval rating of 36 percent to a 35 percent disapproval rating.
+Cruz had a much higher approval rating of 46 percent to a 41 percent disapproval rating.
 Cruz still outpolled Cornyn among those who identify Republican by more than 20 percentage points.
 Cornyn has an approval rating among Republicans polled of 62 percent and a 14 percent disapproval rating.
 Cruz had an 83 percent approval rating among Republicans polled and a 7 percent disapproval rating.